Sucralose: Safety evaluation

-Sucralose has been accepted as safe by several food safety regulatory bodies worldwide, including the U.S. Food and Drug Administration (FDA), the Joint FAO/WHO Expert Committee Report on Food Additives, the European Union's Scientific Committee on Food, Health Protection Branch of Health and Welfare Canada, and Food Standards Australia New Zealand.
+Sucralose has been accepted as safe by several food safety regulatory bodies worldwide, including the U.S. Food and Drug Administration (FDA), the Joint FAO/WHO Expert Committee Report on Food Additives, the European Union's Scientific Committee on Food, Health Canada, and Food Standards Australia New Zealand.

 At normal baking temperatures, sucralose is mostly heat-stable, indicating that it retains its sweetness and is suitable as a sugar substitute for use in baked goods.
 However, there is concern about the possible formation of dioxins when sucralose is heated.
 Especially when heating sucralose above 120 °C, chlorinated organic compounds such as polychlorinated dibenzo-p-dioxins (PCDD), polychlorinated dibenzofurans (PCDF), or chloropropanol might form.

 Maximum acceptable daily intake

 Various assessments have reported different amounts of maximum acceptable daily intake (ADI), usually measured as mg per kg of body weight.
-According to the Canadian Diabetes Association, the amount of sucralose that can be consumed over a person's lifetime without any adverse effects is 9 milligrams per kilogram of body weight per day.
+According to the Canadian Diabetes Association, the amount of sucralose that can be consumed over a person's lifetime without adverse effect on health status is 9 milligrams per kilogram of body weight per day.
 The FDA approval process indicated that consuming sucralose in typical amounts as a sweetener was safe.
 The intake at which adverse effects are seen is 1500 mg per kilogram of body weight per day, providing a large margin of safety compared to the estimated daily intake.
-The European Food Safety Authority (EFSA) proposed an ADI of 5 mg per kilogram of body weight, while the FDA established it as 15 mg per kilogram of body weight, that is, 350–1050 mg per day for a person of 70 kg.
+Both the European Food Safety Authority (EFSA) and FDA established it as 15 mg per kilogram of body weight, that is, 350–1050 mg per day for a person of 70 kg.